 Viazul Bus Cuba Guide

-You can visit the Viazul Bus Cuba website and see all their Cuba bus routes – or complete the following and we’ll send you a PDF copy of the Viazul timetable valid from January 2019 and this guide.
-(PS you’re going to want to do this before you arrive in Cuba > and there are 11 things you need to do before you arrive in Cuba too).
+You can visit the Viazul Bus Cuba website and see all their Cuba bus routes – or complete the following and we’ll send you a PDF copy of the Viazul timetable and this guide.
+(PS you’re going to want to do this before you arrive in Cuba > here are more things you need to do before you arrive in Cuba too).

 Get the Viazul Bus Timetable BEFORE you arrive in Cuba.

 You will probably want to do this before you arrive in Cuba.
-If you need to read more about Internet Access in Cuba in 2019, we put a great guide together.
+If you need to read more about Internet Access in Cuba, we put a great guide together.
 So when you log on and find that the route that you want is not available, then don’t panic.
 But, as with everything else in Cuba, contemplate other options.

-You can find all the Viazul Bus routes in 2019 online at www.viazul.com – BUT you have to search each individual route.
+You can find all the Viazul Bus routes online at www.viazul.com – BUT you have to search each individual route.
 We’ve made it easy for you and have a download of all those timetables stored in our subscriber area.
 We also include the individual Viazul route maps.
-We check and update this every 60 days, but in reality the timetable only changes once a year. (at the end of the calendar year).
+In reality the timetable only changes once a year and usually the ONLY thing that changes is the published date!